rrrutledge/an-oriole-for-inner-source/outline.md

 * There is more training coming.
 The same modular, multi-media approach to habits and patterns for success as a contributor, trusted committer, and product owner involved with inner source.
 * There is opportunity to get involved in the production of those future modules.
 Lots of ways to be involved:
-  * Speaker (speaking evaluator).
-Do the speaking content.
-Probably about 20 hours of time.
-(2 hours as a review)
+  * Speaker.
+Produce and give the speaking content.  ~20hr.
+  * Speaking reviewer.
+Review and give feedback to the speaker.  ~2hr.
-  * Writer (copy reviewer).
-Produce the written content.
-Probably about 40 hours of time.
-(4 hours as a review)
+  * Writer.
+Produce the written copy.  ~40hr.
-  * Post-production (also reviewer).
-Makin' slides, etc.  Probably about 10 hours of time.
-(1 hour as a review)
+  * Writing reviewer.
+Review and give feedback to the writer.  ~4hr.
+  * Post-production.
+Make slides and any other post-production artifacts.  ~10hr.
+  * Post-production reviewer.
+Review post-production work.  ~1hr.
 * Share my own experience on being involved in the process.

 ## Call to action

 * Watch and read the content.
 * Share it with others.
-* Use the terms in your conversation with others.
+* Use the terms (and associated diagrams) in your conversation and communication with others.
 Doing so should result in conversations and writing that we can all understand more-quick and share and apply more-broadly.
 * Reach out with interest in working on future Learning Path segments.